CYBER-IMMU/WA-BAN/README.md

-ban or unban whatsapp using termux or kali by python script = apt install update && apt install upgrade
+ban or unban whatsapp using termux or kali by python script = apt update && apt upgrade
 *************************************************************
 pkg install git
 *************************************************************